MappCloud/Android-sdk/README.md

 - [Installation](#installation)
 - [Initialization](#initialization)

-We use mavenCentral for version 6.0.15+, instead of Jcentra
+We use mavenCentral for version 6.0.15+, instead of Jcenter Lattest verison on Jcenter is 6.0.12

 # Installation
 Gradle